keykay/persons-and-colors/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Tags

+Use 'git checkout t*' to see any tag below:

+t1 -> Initial project, tagged right after the command 'ng new <project-name>'.

+t2 -> Added Shared and Core modules plus a few template components like app-button and app-panel.
+A draft of the application's template has been developed.

+t3 -> Added feature modules, Persons and Colors.
+Lazy loading routing has been implemented for the modules added.